mikegrekov/mikegrekov/readme.md

-### Mike Grekov, nice to see you on my GitHub page
+### I am Mike Grekov, nice to see you Friend on my GitHub page